Jaimecclin/blog/articles/python-interview-questions-1.md

     ans = Calculator(5) / Calculator(3)
    ```

    Explanation: Actually I came up with these two ideas when I was testing.
 Not sure which one is better.
+I feel the former one is more close to the question.

 4. There is a special class below and we hope the adding value into it only via __insert__.
 Assume that insert function is completed.
 So please add something to make it raise InsertError correctly.